fhoedemakers/pico-peanutGB/README.md

 ## System requirements - What do yo need?

-A **Raspberry Pi Pico 2** on a Pimoroni Pico DV Deno Base, or a **Raspberry Pi Pico 2** on a breadboard.
+A **Raspberry Pi Pico 2** on a Pimoroni Pico DV Deno Base, or a **Raspberry Pi Pico 2** on a breadboard or PCB.
 The emulator is too slow on the original Pico or other RP2040 based boards.

 The binary specific for your config can be downloaded from the [releases](https://github.com/fhoedemakers/PicoPeanutGB/releases/latest) page.